jordan95v/pymangadex/README.md

 # Download all chapters of Jujutsu Kaisen in the ./jjk folder
 you@yourmachine:~$ python -m pymanga download "Jujutsu Kaisen" --output ./jjk

+# Download all chapters of Jujutsu Kaisen, but search for mangas with included tags "action" and "shounen", and exclude mangas with tags "yaoi" and "yuri"
+you@yourmachine:~$ python -m pymanga download "Jujutsu Kaisen" --included-tags action,shounen --excluded-tags yaoi,yuri

+# Download all chapters of Jujutsu Kaisen, but search for mangas with content rating "safe" and "suggestive"
+you@yourmachine:~$ python -m pymanga download "Jujutsu Kaisen" --content-rating safe,suggestive
 ```

 ## Error handling